brightspot/react-examples/app-routing/README.md

 ## Using the example application

 The front-end application is a simple news website.
-Content consists of: an app, pages, and articles.
+Content consists of pages and articles.
-Publish an App content item.
-Add the title of the App (for example 'news') to your .env file in the `NEXT_PUBLIC_APP_TITLE` field.

-Next, publish the following content in Brightspot:
+Publish the following content in Brightspot:

 1. Page(s)
 2. Article(s)

-Navigate to your front-end to see your content displayed.
+Navigate to your front-end application to see your content displayed!

 ## How everything works

-Brightspot gives you the power to customize Brightspot, add new classes, create endpoints, and much more with JS Classes.
-You can easily link related content to create an easy-to-use GraphQL query structure.
+JS Classes give you the power to customize Brightspot, add new classes, create endpoints, and much more with JavaScript (TypeScript).

+One powerful feature Brightspot provides ease of content modeling and querying for content data with GraphQL.

 Navigate to `brightspot/src/examples/app_routing`.
 This directory contains the JS Classes files that are uploaded to Brightspot.

 #### JS Classes Files:

-- `App.ts`: the class that acts as the parent class for the application
+- `Page.ts`: the content model for a Page
-  - `@JavaRequired`: makes the field a required field
+  - `@JavaRequired`: make the field a required field
+  - `@Indexed({ unique: true })`: make the field a query variable
+  - `beforeCommit`: a callback in the database save life cycle to normalize the slug string
+- `PageViewModel.ts`:
+  - `Query`: the Query API provides several methods for retrieving objects, filtering results, and performing actions on retrieved objects.
+In `PageViewModel`, Query is used to select Articles corresponding to the Page specified in the Article
+  - `createViews`: create an iterable over views using the specified view model class and model
+- `PagesViewModel.ts`:
-  - `@Indexed({ unique: true })`: this annotation makes it possible to query using this field
+  - `ViewModel.Of(AppRoutingEndpoint)`: specifying the `AppRoutingEndpoint` makes it possible to query for Pages without a query variable
-- `AppViewModel.ts`: note in particular the `getAllPages` and `getAllArticles` functions to enable querying for all of those content items that are children to the App content item
-- `Page.ts`: note the `app` field so the user can select the connecting App content item
-- `PageViewModel.ts`: note the `getArticles` function that uses the `Query` class to select Articles connected to a Page
+  - `createViews`: create an iterable over views using the specified view model class and model.
+Select all pages
 - `Article.ts`: note the `page` field so the user can select the connecting Page content
-- `ArticleViewModel.ts`: note the `getPage` function that returns the connected Page for the Article
+- `ArticleViewModel.ts`:
+  - `createView`: create a view using the specified view model class and model
-- `AppRoutingEndpoint.ts`:
+- `ArticlesViewModel.ts`:
-  - `Singleton`: only one of it's kind
+  - `ViewModel.Of(AppRoutingEndpoint)`: specifying the `AppRoutingEndpoint` makes it possible to query for Articles without a query variable
+  - `createViews`: create an iterable over views using the specified view model class and model.
+Select all articles
+- `AppRoutingEndpoint.ts`: the class that creates a custom Content Delivery Endpoint.
+It implements `Singleton` to specify that there is only one instance of this endpoint.
+It has the following configurations:
-  - `getPaths`: the path(s) for the endpoint
+  - `getPaths`: specify the path(s) to send HTTP requests to (this path is added to `app/.env`)
-  - `getQueryEntryFields()`: get all of the entry fields for the endpoint
+  - `getQueryEntryFields`: specifies all of the entry fields for the endpoint
+  - `updateCorsConfiguration`: permit cross-origin resource sharing (CORS) to enable requests from localhost
+  - `getAccessOption`: implicit access so an API key is not required

 #### Routing with Next.js